Wendy Larner: Recognition

-Larner is an Honorary Fellow of the Royal Society Te Apārangi, a Fellow of the Academy of Social Sciences (United Kingdom) and a Fellow of the New Zealand Geographical Society.
+Larner is a Fellow of the Royal Society Te Apārangi, having transferred from an honorary fellowship in 2016, a Fellow of the Academy of Social Sciences (United Kingdom) and a Fellow of the New Zealand Geographical Society.
 She has been a visiting fellow at universities in Germany, the United States and the United Kingdom.
 She was awarded the Victoria Medal in 2018 by the Royal Geographical Society.
 In 2018, Larner was awarded the Innovation and Science award of the Women of Influence awards.